edefalque/signalk-stripcharts/README.md

 ![simple chart + y2](readme2.PNG)

 The browser window can display two such charts on top of each other.
 For instance you may have wind speeds on the top chart and boat speeds on the bottom chart.
-Those two charts can be selected wiht a dropdown list from a set of active charts.
+Those two charts can be selected with a dropdown list from a set of active charts.

 Now it's time to install and start using the default charts specifications provided.